hmrc/trader-goods-profiles-frontend/pull_request_template.md

 # Checklist for developers before reviewing
  - [ ] I have merged in main
  - [ ] I have assigned the PR to me
+ - [ ] I ran the code with a clean compile test and ensured there are no warnings or deprecations
  - [ ] I have run `sbt prePR` to run all tests, format and check the code coverage
  - [ ] I have written unit tests to cover any code that I wrote, where necessary
  - [ ] I have linked tickets to any TODOs I have written